Fact Sheet 7:

 The privacy issue in City of Ontario v.
 Quon involved a government intrusion into personal communications, that is, whether or not the 4th Amendment applied to the electronic communications of public employees.
 The 4th Amendment would not apply to a private employer.
 However, the decision could have an impact on future court decisions involving private employers.

 There is one important lesson to be had from the Quon case: An employer’s policy regarding monitoring need not specify every means of communication subject to the policy.
 As an employee, you should assume that any electronic device provided by an employer may be subject to monitoring, whether or not such a device is specifically mentioned in a written policy.

-Generally yes.
+Employers generally may open mail addressed to you at your workplace.
 Although Federal law prohibits mail obstruction, mail is considered delivered when it reaches the workplace.
 The USPS Domestic Mail Manual (DMM) deals with the handling of mail addressed to an individual at an organization.
 The DMM provides:

 All mail addressed to a governmental or nongovernmental organization or to an individual by name or title at the address of the organization is delivered to the organization, as is similarly addressed mail for former officials, employees, contractors, agents, etc. If disagreement arises where any such mail should be delivered, it must be delivered under the order of the organization's president or equivalent official.

 DMM Chapter 508, Section 1.5.1.